-- behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child or - behaved towards a child or children in a way that indicates they may pose a risk of harm
+- behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child or - behaved towards a child or children in a way that indicates they may pose a risk of harm - behaved or may have behaved in a way that indicates they may not be suitable to work with children

-The St George's Catholic School Management of Allegations policy and procedure is available on the website (www.st-georges-somerset.org.uk, Phone Somerset Direct on 0300 123 2224 for a referral.
+The St George's Catholic Primary School Management of Allegations Policy and procedure is available on the school website.

+Phone Somerset Direct on 0300 123 2224 for a referral to the LADO.